 ●An electrocardiogram ("ECG" or "EKG") – This test measures the electrical activity in your heart.

-●A stress test – During a stress test, you might be asked to run or walk on a treadmill while you also have an ECG.
+●A stress test – During a stress test, which is also called an exercise test, you might be asked to run or walk on a treadmill while you also have an ECG.
 Physical activity increases the heart's need for blood.
 This test helps doctors see if the heart is getting enough blood.
 If you cannot walk or run, your doctor might do this test by giving you a medicine to make your heart pump faster.

 ●An echocardiogram – This test uses sound waves to create an image of your heart as it beats.